plus3it/netbanner-formula/README.md

 This sls file will apply a Netbanner configuration to the system.
 Netbanner will be installed if it is not already, via an `include` statement.
 The Netbanner configuration is read from map.jinja, which supports customization via pillar.
-Any configuration that results in a change will also restart the 'Netbanner' process to read the change and display the configured banner.
+Configuration changes typically require logging out and back in to become effective (though sometimes force closing and restarting the Netbanner.exe process will also work).

 ## Configuration
 The Netbanner configuration is customizable via pillar.
 A complete pillar